schneidermatic/MiniELK/README.md

 ![ELKy](resources/images/ELKy-Logo01.png)

 ELKy is a docker-compose project for running the ELK-Stack in an easy way.
-ELKy is a result of my former project 'elastax' that contained various elastic stacks (recipes) - it was so called a cookbook.
+ELKy is a result of my former project 'elastax' that contained various elastic stacks (recipes) - so called a cookbook.
 To keep it simple this project contains only the ELK Stack which should help you to get up an running with Elasticsearch/ Logstash/Kibana on your local box without any effort for learning and dev purposes.
 Have fun!